Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 - Add data model and connect fields
 - Develop app in local developing environment
 - Editing of text resources
-- Test application in local developement environment (LocalTest)
+- Test application in local development environment (LocalTest)

 ## Tasks

 {{% expandlarge id="create-new-application" header="Create new application" %}}

-Create the application in Altinn Studio with the organization that you have access to as an owner.
+Create a new application in Altinn Studio, the owner should be an organization that you have access to.
-Alternatively, you can create the application with you as the owner, if you are not testing it in a test environment.
+If you are only running the application locally you can set yourself as the owner.

 ### Requirements from the municipality

 - The application must have a sensible name that makes it easy to find it again among the large number of repositories Sogndal keeps in Altinn Studio.

-- There are no preliminary plans for yearly revisions of the app, so the year does not need to be taken into account.
+- There are currently no plans for yearly revisions of the app, so the year does not need to be taken into account.

 There is a wish that one or more of the words "newcomer" and "Sogndal" is included in the name.